 After the lecture, you can join the parade through the Museum to the back entrance of the Library.
-In the Children’s Room there are refreshments to eat and drink, books to buy from Mystery Lovers Bookshop, more books to look at and check out from the Library, and you can get your books signed by the author!
+In the Children’s Room there will be books to buy from Mystery Lovers Bookshop, more books to look at and check out from the Library, and you can get your books signed by the author!

 Get Your Books Signed

 Whether you bring books from home or purchase them from Mystery Lovers Bookshop, the author is happy to sign and personalize them for you.
 To keep the line moving, we have a five-book limit.

 Signing numbers will be called in groups of 20 so that you can enjoy the Library until your group is called.
 In the line, our friendly staff will come by and ask you for your name, so the author has the correct spelling, and put a Post-It note in your book to hold the place on the page.